Skip to main content

 After completing the first year of coursework, students in good standing who meet requirements for acceptance into the Teacher Education Program can matriculate into the elementary education program with candidacy and begin intensive licensure program coursework and fieldwork.

-Prepare for meaningful work in a vital profession
+Prepare for Meaningful Work in a Vital Profession

-Over the next five years, the U.S. Department of Education projects that school enrollment will grow by 5.2%.
-This trend with increase the demand for elementary school teachers.
 As a Dominican graduate, you’ll be prepared not only for your first teaching job but also for a lifetime of intellectual and professional competence.
 Our alumni work across the United States in a remarkable range of educational settings.
 They connect with children from many different backgrounds in transforming and lasting ways.